Zebra murders: Trial

 On May 29, 1974, all four suspects pleaded innocent to the charges for the three murders.
 The trial date was originally set for July 8, 1974, however, due to a scheduling conflict with the defendants' attorney, the trial was postponed multiple times.

-By February 21, 1975, Clinton White, the attorney for defendants Green, Moore, and Simon, said Harris sent him two letters claiming police threatened to revoke his burglary conviction if he fails to testify.
+By February 21, 1975, Clinton White, the attorney for defendants Green, Moore, and Simon, said Harris sent him two letters claiming police threatened to revoke his parole if he failed to testify.
 White, and defense attorney for Cooks, Roger Pierucci, tape recorded an interview with Harris, in which the informant recanted his testimony.

-On February 24, 1975, a $14 million dollar lawsuit was filed in which Mayor Alioto and the San Francisco Police Department found themselves the defendants; the Zebra killings defendants and the four men that were released were the plaintiffs.
+On February 24, 1975, a $14 million lawsuit was filed in which Mayor Alioto and the San Francisco Police Department found themselves the defendants; the Zebra killings defendants and the four men that were released were the plaintiffs.
 They asked for damages for false arrests and the "fright, shame, humiliation, embarrassment, and worry" suffered.

 The trial began on March 3, 1975.
 During the first day of trial, 48 jurors were excused for hardship.
-Defense attorney Clinton White requested a delay due illness of their chief strategist, Edward Jacko.
+Defense attorney Clinton White requested a delay due to illness of their chief strategist, Edward Jacko.
 That same night, a briefcase, tape recorder, cassettes, and binders concerning the Zebra trial were stolen from the parked car of one of the defense attorneys, John Cruikshank.

 After questioning 205 potential jurors over the course of four weeks, on March 27, 1975, the juror panel was seated; five men and seven women.